The Emerald Dragon by Solitaire Parke

 Alexander closed his mouth, but if looks could kill…

-When everyone had taken their places, the Ariella, standing at the center of the wheel, began to turn slowly in a circle as she spoke.
+When everyone had taken their places, The Ariella, standing at the center of the wheel, began to turn slowly in a circle and then spoke.

 Section One…Alexander and Arannis from the Gold Grotto.